em1e/101-for-github-README/README.md

 # 101 for github README files

-This is a list of the some of the useful things I found while making my github profile, and things that would be useful for any md files in the future.
-I hope it'll be useful to anyone making their own profiles look nicer or just adding better readme.md in general. **NOTE:** don't forget to Star if you found this rep useful and want to find it again later on.
+This is a list of some useful things I found while making my github profile, and things that would be useful for any md files I make in the future.
+I hope it'll also be useful to anyone making their own profiles look nicer or just adding better readme.md in general. **NOTE:** don't forget to Star if you found this rep useful and want to find it again later on.

 ## Icons & Badges
 <div align="center">